First-Generation College Student Scholarships

 Michigan Grand Valley State University’s Frederik Meijer Honors College full-tuition First Generation Scholarships are renewable for up to eight semesters for honors students who are first members of their immediate families to go to college.

-Before applying to a college, check with their admissions department or do a search on their website to check for their specific scholarships and programs.
+Before applying to a college, check with its admissions department or visit its website to check for its specific scholarships and programs.

-Following are some lists compiled with the names and links for first generation scholarships:
+The following are some lists compiled with the names and links for first-generation scholarships:

 · First Generation Scholarships from Bold.org